- Buy & sell US stocks with zero commission.

 eToro is not just a share trading platform and Australian users can trade in the following assets.

-- US stocks and ETFs listed on NYSE and NASDAQ.
+- US stocks listed on NYSE and NASDAQ.

 - Fractional shares in companies with a high individual share price.

-- Stock, ETF, market index, commodity and currency CFDs (Contracts For Differences).
+- Stock, market index, commodity and currency CFDs (Contracts For Differences).

 - Cryptocurrencies including Bitcoin, Ethereum, and Dogecoin.